Test Detail

 Frequently Asked Questions about PSA Profile

-Q. What is a PSA Profile?
+Q. What is the PSA Profile?

-A PSA (Prostate-Specific Antigen) Profile is a blood test that measures the amount of both free and total PSA protein in the blood and determines if one is suffering from any prostate-related disease.
+The PSA (Prostate-Specific Antigen) Profile is a blood test that measures the amount of both free and total PSA protein in the blood and determines if one is suffering from any prostate-related disease.
 This test is usually done in males.

 The healthcare provider takes a blood sample from the arm.
 The site from where the blood is to be withdrawn is cleaned with a swab of rubbing alcohol.
 This is followed by inserting a small needle with a tube attached to collect blood.
 Once sufficient blood for analysis is withdrawn, the needle is removed.
 The site is then covered with a gauze pad.